U.S. Power Plants, 2023

 Click or tap on any dot to see the data for that power plant, along with a link to a satellite image of its location in Google Maps, and a link to its monthly generation data in the Energy Information Administration's Electricity Data Browser.
 Plant capacity is measured in megawatts (MW), or millions of watts.
 A typical American household uses electrical energy at an average rate of about 1000 watts, so a small 1-megawatt power plant can power about a thousand homes, while a large 1000-megawatt power plant can power about a million homes.
 A plant’s annual net generation is its average power output multiplied by the number of hours in a year (8760), and is measured in megawatt-hours (MWh).
 A plant’s capacity factor is its average output as a percentage of its nameplate capacity.
 Nuclear plants tend to have the highest capacity factors, followed by coal, gas, and hydro.
 The capacity factors of wind and solar farms are limited by the availability of wind and sunshine at each location.

-The data is from the EPA’s eGRID databases, based in large part on data from the Energy Information Administration (forms 860 and 923).
-Only the more recent datasets include plants in Puerto Rico, and for these there is no generation history link because they’re not in the EIA data browser.
+The data for 2023 is from the Energy Information Administration (forms 860 and 923, merged using this Python script).
+The data for 2007 and 2022 is from the EPA’s eGRID databases, which supplement the EIA data with emissions information.
+Only the 2022 dataset includes plants in Puerto Rico, and for these there is no generation history link because they’re not in the EIA data browser.

 As you can see, America’s electric power sector has been rapidly changing, with coal use plummeting while gas, wind, and solar power increase.
 Here is a graph of total U.S. electricity generation, by source, from 1950 through 2023: